At KPNS, we offer a rich, broad and balanced computing curriculum that covers all three strands of the National Curriculum for computing:

 - equip pupils with the confidence and capability to use ICT and computing throughout their later life.

-Although eSafety is embedded within all units the children are taught, discreet, additional units of eSafety are also taught during the week of Safer Internet Day in February each year.
+Although eSafety is embedded within all units the children are taught, discreet, additional units of eSafety are also taught across the year.
+Our Jigsaw PSHE lessons also cover esafety.

 See below in 'KPNS Computing Curriculum Overview' for: